Jswig/cookiecutter-flexible-ml/README.md

 ## Motivation

-I wanted a simple template that promotes good practices for reproducible data science (immutablity of raw data, seperation of exploratory code and canonical analysis), while allowing
+I wanted a simple template that promotes good practices for reproducible data science (immutablity of raw data, seperation of exploratory code and "final" analysis code), while allowing
  - A python script is used by default for workflow automation instead of a `Makefile` (though I leave it as an option) to avoid issues for Windows users. `snakemake` is preferred for "real" projects.